scpark20/KimchiSpeech/index.md

 | <audio src="wavs/KS/inference_1_S5G1.wav" controls preload></audio> | <audio src="wavs/KW/inference_1_W4G1.wav" controls preload></audio> |
 | --- | --- |

-Text3: especially as regards the lower case letters; and type very similar was used during the next fifteen or twenty years not only by Schoeffer,
+Text 3: especially as regards the lower case letters; and type very similar was used during the next fifteen or twenty years not only by Schoeffer,

 | **GT** | **Tacoton2** |
 | :--- | :--- |